A universal speed limit for spreading of coherence: METHODS

 \subsection{Comparison to previous measurements}

 The early experiments on condensation dynamics were performed with inhomogeneous gases in harmonic traps~\cite{Miesner:1998b, Kohl:2002, Ritter:2007, Hugbart:2007,Smith:2012}, which makes comparison with uniform-system theory difficult.
-The closest to probing the uniform-system physics was Ref.~\cite{Ritter:2007}, where the emergence of coherence in a $^{87}$Rb gas was probed interferometrically and the authors focused on the quasi-homogeneous region near the trap centre.
+The closest one to probing the uniform-system physics was Ref.~\cite{Ritter:2007}, where the emergence of coherence in a $^{87}$Rb gas was probed interferometrically and the authors focused on the quasi-homogeneous region near the trap centre.
 Still, for a quantitative comparison, a problem is that in a harmonic trap the central density grows, and hence $\xi$ decreases, during condensation.
 We therefore make only a rough comparison to our results.
 In Ref.~\cite{Ritter:2007}, coherence spread over $8.5\,\um$ in about $350\,\textrm{ms}$.
-However, consistent with our observation that initially the growth of $\ell/\xi$ accelerates (which should be even more pronounced for a continuously decreasing $\xi$), most of the dynamics happened in the final $100\,\textrm{ms}$, which gives an estimate $\upd \ell^2/\upd t \approx 0.7\,\um^2/\textrm{ms}$, about three times lower than the $^{87}\textrm{Rb}$ speed limit, $D= 3 \hbar/m_{\rm Rb} \approx 2\,\um^2/\textrm{ms}$.
+However, most of the dynamics happened over about $150\,\textrm{ms}$, which gives an estimate $\upd \ell^2/\upd t \approx 0.5\,\um^2/\textrm{ms}$, about five times lower than $3.4\, \hbar/m_{\rm Rb} \approx 2.5\,\um^2/\textrm{ms}$.